juju/docs/src/en/getting-started-general.md

 instance in the cloud and fetches the software it requires, but you should see plenty of feedback in your shell.

-!!!
-Note: If there any errors in the bootstrap process, take a look at our [FAQ][faq] for possible solutions!

 # 5. Testing

 Juju is now ready to deploy any applications from the hundreds included in the